 Watercolor: The Expressive Medium

 This seminar is for novice through experienced artists.
 Drawing skills are useful but not required.
 Participants will be a part of a creative community that invites them to experiment with a wide-range of traditional and non-traditional watercolor techniques and learn to create strong individualized artistic statements.
 Participants from previous summers are welcome to repeat this class and are welcome to focus on independent projects or work with the instructor to figure out next steps.
-A list of suggested materials to bring to this seminar will be sent to participants at a later date.

 Helen Klebesadel was a member of the Lawrence University faculty from 1990 to 2000 teaching studio art and gender studies.
 She has offered her summer Björklunden watercolor seminars annually since 1996.
 Known as an engaging teacher and effective creative coach, she has been invited to teach watercolor and creativity workshops from Texas to Alaska.
 Klebesadel is best known for her highly detailed narrative watercolor paintings and exhibits her paintings nationally and internationally while maintaining her art studio in Madison, WI.
 She also holds a position as the director of the University of Wisconsin Women’s and Gender Studies Consortium at the University of Wisconsin-Madison.
 Committed to community engagement, Klebesadel served on the Wisconsin Arts Board from 2006-2013, and she is a past national president of the national Women’s Caucus for Art.
 Learn more about her artwork, her collaborative activist art projects, and her exhibition schedule at www.klebesadel.com.

 - One set tube watercolors - an ideal range of colors would include: